-Today we’re going to look at the unique design of the Fender Esquire guitar and dissect an unusual single pickup Telecaster wiring diagram.
-What makes the Fender Esquire so unusual is that it is a one pickup Telecaster that features a three-way switch.
-For those unfamiliar with what this switch does, or how it can be added to a single pickup guitar, take a look at how we dissect this strange component and create our own single pickup Telecaster wiring diagram for the Fender Esquire.
+In this article, we’re going to look at the unique design of the Fender Esquire guitar and walk through an unusual single pickup Telecaster wiring diagram.
+What makes the Fender Esquire so unusual?
+It’s a one-pickup Telecaster that features a three-way switch.
+For those unfamiliar with what this switch does, or how it can be added to a single pickup guitar, take a look at how we dissect this strange component.

 Before we get to the diagram, let’s see what we get with each of the three pickup selections offered by the Fender Esquire.